 Windows 11 is finally here, with Microsoft releasing the latest version of its flagship operating system on 5 October 2021.

-However, the software - which brings with it a redesigned Start menu, Microsoft Teams integration and improved virtual desktop support - might not be available for everyone right away, with Microsoft instead deploying the new operating system in phases between October 2021 and mid-2022.
+The software introduces a number of new features including a redesigned Start menu, Microsoft Teams integration, the choice between Windows 11 Home vs Pro, and improved virtual desktop support.
+However, it was not made available to install for every customer right away, with Microsoft instead favouring to roll out its new operating system in stages between October 2021 and mid-2022.

 Users will also need a graphics card that's compatible with DirectX 12 or later, a WDDM 2.0 driver, and a high definition display that is greater than 9in diagonally and has 8 bits per colour channel.
 Finally, you'll need Microsoft account and an internet connection to set up Windows 11 Home.

-If it's not available, you can sign up to the Insider Programme via the Microsoft website or through the 'Updates and Security' settings menu in Windows 10.
+If the Windows 11 update isn't popping up in your update window, this means you will either have to wait or sign up to the Insider Programme.
+You can do this via the Microsoft website or through the 'Updates and Security' settings menu in Windows 10.
 However, this isn't the most straightforward process, so it might be worth waiting until the Windows 11 update becomes available for your machine.

 Receive our latest news, industry updates, featured resources and more.
 Sign up today to receive our FREE report on AI cyber crime & security - newly updated for 2023.

 Bobby Hellard is ITPro's Reviews Editor and has worked on CloudPro and ChannelPro since 2018.
 In his time at ITPro, Bobby has covered stories for all the major technology companies, such as Apple, Microsoft, Amazon and Facebook, and regularly attends industry-leading events such as AWS Re:Invent and Google Cloud Next.